 How to Attract and Retain Talent – Still a Huge HR Challenge

+How do you attract and retain talent in a hyper-competitive work landscape?
 We spoke with keynote speaker, lecturer and executive coach, Fiona Buckley, to find out about the top trends shaping and disrupting the world of HR.

 1 – Top talent is hard to find